lokmansarkar99/mern-contact/README.md

 ### Frontend Setup

-1. Navigate to the `frontend` folder:
+1. Navigate to the `client` folder:
    ```bash
    cd ../client
    ```